On the Asymptotic Efficiency of Approximate Bayesian Computation Estimators: Introduction

-However our results show that IS-ABC can be efficient if we choose an appropriate proposal distribution.
-The proposal distribution needs to have a suitable scale and location and have appropriately heavy tails.
-This can be achieved through an iterative procedure that learns the location and scale of the ABC posterior, and uses these as the basis of location and scale parameters for, say, a t-distributed proposal distribution.
-If we use an appropriate proposal distribution and have a summary statistic of the same dimension as the parameter vector we obtain that the ABC posterior mean is asymptotically unbiased with a variance that is $1+O(1/N)$ times that of the MLE based on the summary.
-This is similar to asymptotic results for indirect inference \cite{Gourieroux:1993,Frigessi:2004}, an alternative likelihood-free method.
-Our results also lend theoretical support to methods that choose the bandwidth indirectly through specifying the proportion of samples that are accepted.
-This approach leads to a bandwidth which is of the optimal order in $n$.
+However our results show that Algorithm \ref{alg:ISABC} can be efficient if we choose proposal distribution, with a suitable scale and location and appropriately heavy tails.
+If we use such a proposal distribution and have a summary statistic of the same dimension as the parameter vector, then the posterior mean of approximate Bayesian computation is asymptotically unbiased with a variance that is $1+O(1/N)$ times that of the estimator maximising the likelihood of the summary statistic.
+This is similar to asymptotic results for indirect inference \cite[]{Gourieroux:1993,Frigessi:2004}.
+Our results also lend theoretical support to methods that choose the bandwidth indirectly by specifying the proportion of samples that are accepted, as this leads to a bandwidth which is of the optimal order in $n$.

-To obtain this result we first prove a Bernstein-von Mises type theorem for the ABC posterior mean.
-This is a non-standard convergence result as it is based on the partial information contained in the summary statistics.
-For related convergence results see \cite{clarke1995posterior} and \cite{yuan2004asymptotic}.
-However, this earlier work does not consider the case when the dimension of the summary statistic is larger than that of the parameter, which is commonplace in real-life applications of ABC.
-Dealing with a summary statistic of higher dimension than the parameter vector introduces extra technical challenges.
-This is because previous proofs, based on the density of the summary be generalised as we now require densities on the lower dimensional manifold that is generated by the projecting from the summary to the parameter \citep{yuan2004asymptotic}.
+We first prove a Bernstein-von Mises type theorem for the posterior mean of approximate Bayesian computation.
+This is a non-standard convergence result, as it is based on the partial information contained in the summary statistics.
+For related convergence results see \cite{clarke1995posterior} and \cite{yuan2004asymptotic}, though these do not consider the case when the dimension of the summary statistic is larger than that of the parameter.
+Dealing with this case introduces extra challenges.